amochin/SingleTestLib/README.md

 Unlike other tools, _SingleTestLib_ doesn't help you to create multiple RF test libraries - instead, it acts as a **single entry point to all your keywords** (though allowing to structure them).

 With _SingleTestLib_ you implement keywords just as usual Python functions, ordering them in the module structure.
+One module might correspond to one web page or a logical part of your web app.

 The _SingleTestLib_ scans all functions in .py modules in the _keywords_ subfolder and makes them available as keywords in RF test cases.

 # Key points